Program Dates: June - August, 2014

 The SPUR program is now supported by the National Institute on Drug Abuse (NIDA) through a R25 grant.
 NIDA’s mission is to lead the nation’s scientific research on prevention, treatment, and consequences of drug addiction.
-This funding enables us to offer students a specialized research track in drug abuse/addiction and neuroscience, in addition to our general biomedicine track.
-For more information about research opportunities on these two tracks, click here.
+This funding enables us to offer students the opportunity to select from two specialized research tracks.

 SPUR partners with the Leadership Alliance, an academic consortium of 32 institutions dedicated to increasing the participation of underrepresented minorities in scientific research.
 Through this partnership, we attract large numbers of students from around the country to Hunter College for summer research experiences at the CTBR.
 This partnership increases the impact of the SPUR program on addressing the national issue of minority underrepresentation in biomedical research.

 - Have a GPA of at least 3.0

 - Be a major in biology, chemistry, biopsychology, biophysics or biotechnology, or another biomedical research area

 - Have completed at least one year of coursework in their major prior to joining SPUR

 Members of minority groups underrepresented in science such as African Americans, Latinos, or Native Americans are especially encouraged to apply.